webqit/webqit-community.docs/oohtml/README.md

 > OOHTML is currently available through a [polyfill](polyfill).
 Be sure to check polyfill support in each feature.

 ### HTML Modules
-HTML Modules is a way to implement reusable HTML contents using the *modules*, *imports* and *exports* paradigm.
-It introduces a clear naming convention to `<template>` elements for finding and organizing them *meaningfully* in a document.
+HTML Modules is a way to implement reusable HTML contents using the *module*, *import* and *export* paradigm.
+It introduces a clear naming convention to the `<template>` element and makes organizing and putting them to use more *meaningful*.

-Modules are designated using the `name` attribute, and their contents are regarded as *exports*.
+Every module has a `name` attribute - the module ID, and their contents are simply regarded as *exports*.

 ```html
 <head>